-- reduce the risk of stroke and blood clots in people who have a medical condition called atrial fibrillation.
+- reduce the risk of stroke and blood clots in people who have a medical condition called atrial fibrillation that is not caused by a heart valve problem.
 With atrial fibrillation, part of the heart does not beat the way it should.
-This can lead to the formation of blood clots, which can travel to the brain, causing a stroke, or to other parts of the body. - treat blood clots in the veins of your legs (deep vein thrombosis or DVT) or lungs (pulmonary embolism or PE) - reduce the risk of blood clots happening again in people who continue to be at risk for DVT or PE after receiving treatment for blood clots for at least 6 months. - reduce the risk of forming a blood clot in the legs and lungs of people who have just had hip or knee replacement surgery
+This can lead to the formation of blood clots, which can travel to the brain, causing a stroke, or to other parts of the body. - treat blood clots in the veins of your legs (deep vein thrombosis or DVT) or lungs (pulmonary embolism or PE) - reduce the risk of blood clots happening again in people who continue to be at risk for DVT or PE after receiving treatment for blood clots for at least 6 months. - help prevent a blood clot in the legs and lungs of people who have just had hip or knee replacement surgery.
+XARELTO is used with low dose aspirin to: - reduce the risk of serious heart problems, heart attack and stroke in people with coronary artery disease (a condition where the blood supply to the heart is reduced or blocked) or peripheral artery disease (a condition where the blood flow to the legs is reduced).